megastef/node-red-contrib-logsene/README.md

 # Features:

    * Drag and drop on node-red
-   * Settings form  for Logsene Token and name of the log for your app
+   * Settings UI - for Logsene Token and name of the log for your app
    * Logging to Sematext SaaS service Logsene or On-Premises edition